SegoCode/AutoWall/README.md

 `askMultiScreen`
   - When set to false, the popup for multi-screen configuration is disabled.
 If set to true, the application considers multiple screens if detected and may prompt for multi-screen configuration.

+`multiScreenDefault`
+  - When set to false, the multi-screen configuration is disabled by default.
+If set to true, force the application to run in multi-screen mode.

 `forceWebview`
   - When set to false, Autowall uses WebView for rendering only when necessary.
 If set to true, Autowall is forced to always use WebView for rendering.